mui/material-ui/docs/src/pages/components/autocomplete/autocomplete.md

 For more advanced use cases you might be able to take advantage of:

 - [material-ui-chip-input](https://mui.wertarbyte.com/#material-ui-chip-input): The chip input is used to allow selecting multiple text values.
-- [mui-downshift](https://github.com/techniq/mui-downshift): Thin layer over paypal's downshift to use Material-UI visual components.
+- [mui-downshift](https://github.com/techniq/mui-downshift): A thin layer over paypal's downshift to use Material-UI visual components.
 - [material-ui-autosuggest](https://github.com/plan-three/material-ui-autosuggest): A fuzzy-search component for React and Material-UI.
 - [react-select-material-ui](https://github.com/iulian-radu-at/react-select-material-ui): Extend react-select with Material-UI.